ivfiev/oh-come-on/README.md

 # oh-come-on
-Simple ptrace-based golang `compile` process wrapper removing the annoying `declared and not used` errors at runtime.
+Simple ptrace-based golang `compile` process wrapper removing the annoying `declared and not used` errors.

 Does not touch disk nor modifies go sources.
 No rebuild of go compiler required.